vrugtehagel/yozo.ooo/src/docs/live/index.md

 ### Methods

+Note; these are static methods on the `live`{js} object, not on live variables themselves.

 [`live.get()`](/docs/live/get/)
 : Unwrap a live variable to retrieve its underlying value, or retrieve a value from a property on a live variable.